When it comes to the level of success we want, what we do or don’t do, is our responsibility.

 - How congruent are you right now?
 Do you follow through with what you say you will do?
 Do others have a high level of trust in you?
 Do you trust yourself to do what you say you will do?
 Our congruency demonstrates the consistency with which we take action towards what we want.
 A high level of congruency means we are taking consistent action.

-The internal blocks we have play out every day in all our interactions and most times, we are not conscious of them.
-This is why it is extremely important that we face these blocks so that we can apply strategies to overcome them and move towards what we want a lot faster and with less effort.
+The internal blocks we have play out every day in all our interactions and most times, we’re not conscious of them.
+This is why it is important that we face these blocks so we can apply strategies to overcome them and move towards what we want a lot faster and with less effort.

 Question: What is something else we can do to identify and remove blocks to our success?